 We have no products approved for commercial sale and have not generated any revenue from product sales to date.
 We have never been profitable and have incurred operating losses in each year since inception.
-Our net loss was \$9.0 million for the three months ended March 31, 2023.
-As of March 31, 2023, we had an accumulated deficit of \$144.9 million, cash and cash equivalents balance of \$16.5 million and a negative working capital balance of \$2.1 million.
-For the three months ended March 31, 2023, net cash used in operating activities was \$8.3 million.
+Our net loss was \$17.2 million for the six months ended June 30, 2023.
+As of June 30, 2023, we had an accumulated deficit of \$153.2 million, cash and cash equivalents balance of \$25.1 million and a positive working capital balance of \$22.9 million.
+For the six months ended June 30, 2023, net cash used in operating activities was \$15.0 million.

 Substantial doubt exists as to our ability to continue as a going concern.
 Our ability to continue as a going concern is subject to material uncertainty and dependent on our ability to obtain additional financing.
-We expect to incur significant expenses and increasing operating losses for at least the next several years as we continue our clinical development of, and seek regulatory approval for, cytisinicline and add personnel necessary to operate as a public company with an advanced clinical candidate.
+We expect to incur significant expenses and increasing operating losses for at least the next several years as we continue our clinical development of, seek regulatory approval for, and commercialize, cytisinicline and add personnel necessary to operate as a commercial-stage public company.
 We expect that our operating losses will fluctuate significantly from quarter to quarter and year to year due to timing of clinical development programs and efforts to achieve regulatory approval.
 Without additional funds, we may be forced to delay, scale back or eliminate some of our research and development activities or other operations and potentially delay product development in an effort to provide sufficient funds to continue our operations.
 If any of these events occurs, our ability to achieve our development and commercialization goals would be adversely affected.

 Our current resources are insufficient to fund our planned operations for the next twelve months.
 We will continue to require substantial additional capital to continue our clinical development activities.
 Accordingly, we will need to raise substantial additional capital to continue to fund our operations from the sale of our securities, debt, partnering arrangements, non-dilutive fundraising or other financing transactions in order to finance the remaining development and commercialization of our product candidate.
 The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our clinical development efforts.
 The uncertainty with respect to our operations and the market generally due to increasing interest rates and inflation may also make it challenging to raise additional capital on favorable terms, if at all.
 Failure to raise capital as and when needed, on favorable terms or at all, will have a negative impact on our financial condition and our ability to develop our product candidate.
-In addition, current macroeconomic conditions have caused turmoil in the banking sector.
-For example, on March 10, 2023, Silicon Valley Bank, or SVB, one of our banking partners, was closed by the California Department of Financial Protection and Innovation, which appointed the Federal Deposit Insurance Corporation, or FDIC, as receiver.
-On March 26, 2023, it was announced that First-Citizens Bank & Trust Company would assume all of SVB's deposits and loans as of March 27, 2023 and since that date we continue to have full access our cash and cash equivalents.
-Failure to raise capital as and when needed, on favorable terms or at all, will have a negative impact on our financial condition and our ability to develop our product candidate.
+In addition, current macroeconomic condition and our ability to develop our product candidate.

-Our accompanying financial results have been prepared assuming we will continue to operate as a going concern, which contemplates the realization of assets and liabilities and commitments in the normal course of business.
-The financial results do not include any adjustments to the amounts and classification of assets and liabilities that might be necessary should we be unable to continue as a going concern.
+Our accompanying financial statements have been prepared assuming we will continue to operate as a going concern, which contemplates the realization of assets and liabilities and commitments in the normal course of business.
+The financial statements do not include any adjustments to the amounts and classification of assets and liabilities that might be necessary should we be unable to continue as a going concern.
 Such adjustments could be material.